Research Interests

 Research-driven Discovery

 My work focuses on understanding how non-neuronal cells called astrocytes contribute to neural circuit function, and how those insights can be translated into more biologically grounded computational models.
+Prior to this, I was in Maiken Nedergaard's lab investigating the role of AQP4 on astrocyte endfeet for Glymphatic function.

 Research and Education